upenn-libraries/htr2hpc/README_UPenn.md

 ## Training: `htr2hpc.train`, `src/htr2hpc/train`

-The `htr2hpc-train` script constructs the Ketos training command that is run on the GPC (`src/htr2hpc/train/run.py`, `src/htr2hpc/train/slurm.py`).
-It also communicates with eScriptorium via an API class (see `src/htr2hpc/api_client.py`).
+The `htr2hpc-train` script constructs, runs, and monitors the Ketos training commands that are run on the GPC (see `src/htr2hpc/train/run.py`, `src/htr2hpc/train/slurm.py`).
+It also communicates status with and sends updates to eScriptorium via a custom API (see `src/htr2hpc/api_client.py`).
 The API:

 - Manages changes to application models (i.e., Document, ML Model, Task)
 - Requests document information (document list and document details, lists of images, etc.)
 - Downloads files (models, ground truth, images)
 - Updates eScriptorium with task status information

 The `htr2hpc.train.run.main()` function defines the parameters and options of the `htr2hpc-train` command.
 The work itself is handled by the `htr2hpc.train.run.TrainingManager` class.
-Its `segmentation_training` and `recognition_training` methods call the `htr2hpc.train.slurm` `segtrain` and `recognition_train` functions, which construct the Slurm jobs with the commands needed to set up the Slurm environment and construct the Ketos training command.
+Its `segmentation_training` and `recognition_training` methods call the `htr2hpc.train.slurm` `segtrain` and `recognition_train` functions.
+The setup and configure the Slurm jobs and build the Ketos training commands.
 See below for more on HPC GPC and Slurm.

 ## Training Workflow Details